 Your median nerve is connected with a passage in your wrist named carpal tunnel.
 CTS occurs if the median nerve gets pressure.
 Women have smaller Carpal Tunnel and are 3 times more likely to get affected by Carpal Tunnel Syndrome than their male counterparts.

-Therapists from Physiotherapy First uses advanced techniques and methods to treat CTS and ensure quality care for every patient.
+Therapists from Physiotherapy First use advanced techniques.
+Above all, we treat CTS and ensure quality care for every patient.

 Physiotherapy First offers the Brampton community and surrounding area exceptional rehabilitative care with personalized treatment plans to suit specific needs.
 If you are experiencing pain or other symptoms, have recently had an injury, or would like to improve your mobility and function, our Physiotherapists and Healthcare Team will work with you to ensure you get back to the activities that are important to you.
 Call us at 905-796-6662 for an appointment today or email us at email@example.com